Tuck Everlasting (2002 film): Production

 Filming took place from April 23, 2001, to June 11, 2001.
 The film was shot in Maryland, specifically in Baltimore, Bel Air, and Berlin.
 The film was filmed in 2.40:1 widescreen.

-Charlie Day, Glenn Howerton, and Rob McElhenney—the future creators of the longest-running live-action sitcom in the history of U.S. television, It's Always Sunny in Philadelphia—met during auditions for the film.
+Charlie Day, Glenn Howerton and Rob McElhenney, the future creators and stars of the long-running sitcom It's Always Sunny in Philadelphia, met during auditions for the film.
 None of them were cast in the movie.

 Reception

 Box office

 On a $10 million budget, Tuck Everlasting grossed $19,161,999 in the US and $182,616 in other territories for a worldwide total of $19,344,615.
 The film was released on VHS and DVD on February 25, 2003.
 The movie was filmed in Panavision (anamorphic) 2.40:1 widescreen.
 All DVD copies present the film in its original 2.40:1 widescreen format.

 Critical response

 On Rotten Tomatoes, the film received a 61% rating based on 119 reviews, with an average rating of 6.30/10.
 The critical consensus reads, "Though slow-moving, Tuck Everlasting raises big issues and explores them with sensitivity."
 On Metacritic, the film has a 66 out of 100, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, writing that the film "is too impressed with its own solemn insights to work up much entertainment value".
 He further wrote that the film's message was questionable, opining "the injunction to live life fully need not come with a time limit.
 That's why the outcome of the romance is so unsatisfactory."